Ihmayor/C_A_T/README.md

 A mobile 2D game with stacking and balancing mechanics.
 As per the challenge design, it also incoporates a proof of concept reward/buff system.
 Aside from implementing iterative game design development, it makes usage of ScriptableDataObjects for scalable code.

-# Instructions to Download these Draft Unity Apps onto your phones:

-I'm looking into making this download process smoother but i'm not going to focus on that until i really need to publish this.
+# Instructions for using XCODE for temporary deployment to IOS devices (Without TestFlight Access):

-1) download the zip file and unzip it into a folder on your DESKTOP  folder. this is important.
+1) Download the build zip file and unzip it into a folder on your DESKTOP  folder. this is important.

-2) This step is going to be a little tricky.

-Open Finder > Applications > Utilities > Terminal.
+2) Open Finder > Applications > Utilities > Terminal.
 If you're not used to a terminal, this is going to feel weird.
 This is to give your computer permission to use these files for the app.

 Type in the following.